marklogic-community/marklogic-nifi-incubator/README.md

 * The incubator includes new processors, bug fixes, and extensions to the processors from the MarkLogic NiFi project.
 It is not supported by MarkLogic Support.
 For issues with the incubator project, create an issue in the GitHub project.

 * This is the MarkLogic NiFi Incubator, supported by the MarkLogic community.
 It is forked from the MarkLogic NiFi and is intended for developers to be able to contribute to and extend the project for their needs.
-To learn more about the community project, and get started visit http://marklogic-community.github.io/marklogic-nifi-incubator.

 * This incubator is not supported by MarkLogic Support, so issues should be resolved here if they are with the incubator, vs issues with core supported processors which should be reported to MarkLogic Support